Morel Sauce

 Preparing Morels

-• While dried morels are typically cleaned, this extra precaution is advised, especially in a restaurant setting.
+- While dried morels are typically cleaned, this extra precaution is advised, especially in a restaurant setting.
 Finally, strain the mushroom broth through a coffee filter placed in a funnel.
 This reserved soaking liquid becomes a powerful culinary essence for sauces and broths.
+If you see grit settled at the bottom of the soaking bowl, give the drained morels a quick rinse.

 Morel Sauce

-• If the sauce is too thin, create a slurry by mixing cornstarch with a small amount of Madera, stock or cold water.
+- If the sauce is too thick, add more stock.
+If too thin, create a slurry by mixing cornstarch with a small amount of Madera, stock or cold water.
 Whisk this gradually into the simmering sauce until it reaches your desired consistency.

 Nutrition